notaryproject/notary/docs/running_a_service.md

 purposes is to use the Docker compose file in the
 <a href="https://github.com/docker/notary" target="_blank">Notary project</a>.

+The compose file is [version 2](https://docs.docker.com/compose/compose-file/#version-2), so this requires Engine 1.10.0+ and Compose 1.6+.

 ```plain
 $ git clone https://github.com/docker/notary.git
 $ cd notary